responsively-org/website/content/blog/learnings-that-led-to-screenshot-v2/index.md

 Over time, we faced the following problems with the above-described mechanism:

 1. The performance is unbearable for huge pages where we have to do a lot of scrolling and capturing.
 And then we need to stitch these images together, even though we used the best available libraries for doing this, this is so much image processing.
 2. The final output has some misaligned/overlapped portions.
 This is mainly caused by lazy loaded content/dynamic elements on the page that get displayed based on the scroll position.
-This change in the page height is messing with the final stitched image.
+This change in the page height was messing with the final stitched image.

 ## Mechanism v2